fshowalter/franksmovielog.com-v1/content/reviews/casablanca-1942.md

 While we worked, we'd put on a movie.
 The monitors would be off, but we'd listen. _Casablanca_ proved an employee favorite on those long nights.
 Though I'd never seen it, I loved the crackling dialogue.
 Lines like: "It would take a miracle to get you out of Casablanca and the Germans have outlawed miracles."

 The story takes place during World War II.
 Casablanca, an unoccupied French colony, has become a purgatory for European refugees looking to escape to America.
 We meet Rick, an American expatriate played by Humphrey Bogart.
-He runs the most popular cafe in town.
+He runs the most popular café in town.
 As Louis, the venal Prefect of Police played by Claude Rains, says, "Everybody comes to Rick's."

 At Rick's they're entertained by Sam, a piano playing singer played by Dooley Wilson.
-Aside from Sam and the cafe, Rick maintains a cool detachment from everything and everyone.
-That changes once long-lost flame Ilsa (played by Ingrid Bergman) walks in on the arm of Victor Lazlo, a resistance leader wanted by the Germans.
+Aside from Sam and the café, Rick maintains a cool detachment from everything and everyone.
+That changes once long-lost flame Ilsa (played by Ingrid Bergman) walks in on the arm of Victor Laszlo, a resistance leader wanted by the Germans.

 Seeing Ilsa shakes Rick from his isolationist stance, and soon he's abetting the local resistance.
-The Germans retaliate by insisting Louis shut down the cafe.
+The Germans retaliate by insisting Louis shut down the café.
 Amid the chaos of the police chasing everyone out, Rick demands an explanation:

 > LOUIS
 > I'm shocked, SHOCKED, to find gambling going on here!